 An actress, a painter and 3 classically trained musicians came to New York from Belgrade before the Balkan War to pursue their art and their dream.

-The Zurich filmmaker Andrea Staka, of Croatian-Bosnian origin, portrays stories between everyday life, stage, painting and music from a personal and subjective point of view.
+Zurich-based filmmaker Andrea Štaka, who is of Croatian-Bosnian origin, depicts stories from everyday life, the stage, painting, and music from a personal and subjective perspective.